TAMADUNI/Opma/Readme.md

      12. Handover notes
      13. Handover by, take over by Name and signature
      14. Download handover report in pdf format like one given with Marwa
+     13. Team leader accept he will not close untill mention the required spare
+     14. Manager accept he will not close until mention the requested spare
+     15. Hr accept
 2. Shift planner
 3. Leave planner
 4. Leave request